 From her early twenties, when she published an award-winning children’s book, A Key To The Heart, receiving accolades from both the First Lady, Laura Bush, and Ms. JK Rowling to founding Sacred Space NY in 2014 as a means to help New Yorkers find their inner calm, Shelley has been on the forefront of designing creative lifestyle solutions.

-She moved to New York from her native London to work in the contemporary art world at Christie’s and then went on to design residential interiors and direct new funding initiatives for a private foundation, both occupations for which she traveled the world over.
-Her entree in the healing and wellness industries came with her role as communications director for Personal Best, a foremost anti-aging clinic where she integrated her practice as a positive psychology coach.
+She moved to New York from her native London to work in the contemporary art department at Christie’s and then went on to design residential interiors and direct new funding initiatives for a private foundation, both occupations for which she traveled the world over.
+Her entree into the healing and wellness industries came with her role as communications director for Personal Best, a foremost anti-aging clinic where she integrated her practice as a positive psychology coach.

 Blending her life experiences and successes in guiding high performance individuals, she created Sacred Space NY, a bespoke lifestyle service offering inner guidance practices and body work techniques to help clients release stress and live more authentic and heart centered lives.

 Shelley holds a Master of Arts (MA) from the University of Glasgow and is a graduate of the Columbia School of Journalism.
-She writes on Spirituality and Living for the Huffington Post and beautyandwellbeing.com.
+She writes on Spirituality and Living for the Huffington Post and online beauty publication beautyandwellbeing.com.
 Passionate about travel, culture, and humanity, she splits her time between New York and London.